k-cybulski/survivingdke/README.md

-# survivingdke
+# Surviving DACS
-A survival guide to the Department of Knowledge Engineering at Maastricht University.
+A survival guide to the Department of Advanced Computing Sciences at Maastricht University.

 Link:  https://msvincognito.github.io/survivingdke/